crsl4/phylogenetics-class/lecture-notes/lecture5-2.md

 # Alignment methods (Part 2)

 ### Previous class check-up
-- We reviewed the algorithms for pairwise and multiple sequence alignments (Needleman-Wunsch algorithm)
+- We reviewed the algorithms for pairwise sequence alignments (Needleman-Wunsch algorithm)

 ### Learning objectives

 At the end of today's session, you
-- will be able to explain the most widely used algorithms for multiple sequence alignment
+- will be able to explain the most widely used algorithm for multiple sequence alignment

 {: .note }
 No pre-class work.